 How can LeafSide meals be both shelf-stable (no fridge needed), and healthy?
 Doesn’t that require preservatives and a lot of processing?

 Because LeafSide meal packs only use dried ingredients, and because we use the drying technique that best preserves the full nutrition (especially vitamins, minerals, & phytonutrients) of fruits and vegetables: freeze-drying.
 We never use any kind of preservatives.
-A meal pack’s expiration is thus set by the soonest expiring ingredients, and typically those are nuts, with 6 months as the lower limit (some nuts last longer).
+A meal pack’s expiration is thus set by the soonest expiring ingredients, and typically those are nuts, with 2 to 3 months as the lower limit (some nuts last longer).

 Freeze-drying food has a long history, possibly more than a thousand years old, as peoples living near mountains would leave produce out in favorable locations, where the combination of cold temperatures and high altitudes (lower pressure) would enable the water in foods to freeze, then sublimate, i.e. the water in the food changes from ice to evaporated gas, without passing through the liquid form.
 The low-water-content food left behind would be much lighter, still resemble the original food (especially with the original colors and thus nutrients), and last much longer.